Solution | Distribution Spatial Footprint#

 -

-Note: This plugin is required for the webapp but is not necessary for the project, Dataiku app, and dashboards to run.
+The webapp requires this plugin, but it’s not necessary for the project, project setup, and dashboards to run.

 Dataset |